MaxLost/MaxLost/README.md

 - Hi, I’m Max
-- SPbU student, Bachelor of Applied mathematics and CS
+- SPbU student, studying for a bachelor of Applied mathematics and CS
 - I’m currently learning Python / C++
 - How to reach me:
 Telegram - @maxlost